BlueBrain/nexus-web/.github/pull_request_template.md

 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
 - [ ] I have added necessary unit and integration tests.
+- [ ] I have added screenshots (if applicable), in the comment section.